kcl-lang/kpm/research/design-doc/Go_Test.md

 ```
 ### **3.2 Using Flags with the Standard Library**

-If you prefer to use Go’s standard library instead of Cobra, you can leverage the built-in `flag` package:
+If we prefer to use Go’s standard library instead of Cobra, we can leverage the built-in `flag` package:

 ```go
 / These examples demonstrate more intricate uses of the flag package.